 - Exposed APIs (2%)

 Permissive API is a special case in which an application is not technically insecure, but is designed in a way to allow overly broad permission to access user data.
-The most high profile instance of a breach involving this vector is Facebook’s Cambridge Analytica scandal.
+The most high profile instance of a data breach involving this vector is Facebook’s Cambridge Analytica scandal.

 Phishing is the second most common cause (15%) followed by privileged account access (10%).
 We used privileged account access to refer to incidents where an attacker is believed to have gained access to an account privileged access by some means other than phishing.
 In many cases the exact cause wasn’t disclosed.